sudoplatform-labs/ffi-tutorials/Wrapper_Java_Kotlin/readme.md

 ```

 ### Add A Pass By Reference Test Routine
 *Pass by reference* parameters pass allow programmers to pass references to values (rather than the values themselves) into a function without actually copying the referenced data.
 Since Rust implements strict ownership rules, multiple functions (e.g., caller and called) cannot write to the same data element, simultaneously.
-While this test function shows how *pass by reference* paramenters are input and used, Rust's ownership rules constrain multiple write accesses.
+While this test function shows how *pass by reference* parameters are input and used, Rust's ownership rules constrain multiple write accesses.
 For a more detailed view of the ownership rules, please see the [Rust Manual](https://doc.rust-lang.org/rust.html).

 As part of demonstrating *pass by reference* parameters, this test creates and uses a new data type structure.
 The following *Point* structure defines a point value with an x-coordinate and a y-coordinate, which are each defined as 64-bit floating point values.
 Add the following structure definition near the top of the lib.rs file: